What is Your Orientation Toward Exercise?

 Trying to avoid other people's comments and criticism?

-Are you choosing forms of exercise that aren't appropriate for your body type or phase of life?
+Are you choosing forms of exercise that are inappropriate for your body type or phase of life?

 Are you focused on efficiency, performance, and optics?

-Are you staying still when your body wants to move?
+Are you staying still when your body wants to be in motion?

 Or….

-Celebrating your body's capacity to move the way she does?
+Are you celebrating your body's capacity to move and moving the way she desires?

 Are you building flexibility and strength to avoid injury?

-Are you aware of what phase of your menstrual cycle you're in and modifying your exercise routine accordingly?
+Are you aware of what menstrual cycle phase or life stage you're in and modifying accordingly?

-Are you adjusting your exercise routine when you're tired, emotional, stressed, drained, or sleep deprived?
+Are you adjusting your routine when you're tired, emotional, stressed, drained, or sleep deprived?

 Are you able to honor when your body says no and prefers to rest?

-After reading the questions above, how would you characterize your orientation toward exercise?
+After reading these questions, how would you characterize your orientation toward exercise?